christofsteel/mkSpellBook/README.md

 Generate and organize Spellbooks for d20 based role playing games.

 ## Prerequirements ##
+ Blablabla
+  Blablabl

 You need python3, pyquery, sqlite3 and sqlalchemy.
 If you want to use the fancy or fancybw template, you need [pfgornaments](http://altermundus.com/pages/tkz/ornament/index.html).

 ## Install ##

 Install using easy_install, pip or simply run `python setup.py install` If you are using Arch Linux, you can use the PKGBUILD

 ## Usage ##